MTS Master's Degree

 MASTER 2 MTS

-The Master 2 MTS is the final year of the program.
-You will prepare for your entry into the workforce while working alongside professionals.
+The MTS Master 2 program is the final year of the program.
+You’ll prepare for your transition into the workforce by working alongside professionals.
 An active, innovative teaching approach focused on professional development:

-- More than 50% of teaching hours are delivered by professionals working in the sector.
+- More than 50% of the instruction hours are taught by professionals working in the field

-- Appropriate teaching methods: case studies, group work, presentations in situ
+- Tailored teaching methods: case studies, group work, and role-playing exercises

-- Field studies conducted as part of the training (audit, feasibility study, etc.).
+- Field studies conducted as part of the training (audits, feasibility studies, etc.).

 The M.T.S.
-Master's program is intended for students in initial training with varied profiles (bachelor's degree in sports science, professional bachelor's degree in tourism, bachelor's degree in information/communication or languages and civilizations, depending on their academic records and projects).
+Master’s program is designed for students in their initial training who come from a variety of backgrounds (Bachelor’s degree in Sports Science [M.S.], professional Bachelor’s degree in tourism, or Bachelor’s degree in Information and Communication or Languages and Civilizations, depending on their applications and career plans).

-Each year, one continuing education student is admitted to a specific project (e.g., professional retraining and business creation projects in the tourism and sports sector).
+Each year, one continuing education student is admitted to a specific program (such as a career change or a business start-up project in the tourism and sports sector).

-In addition, we are keen to welcome foreign students in order to enrich the program (between two and three in Master's 1 over the last three years—Morocco, Vietnam, Peru, Mali, etc.).
-These students generally continue on to Master's 2.
+In addition, we make a point of welcoming international students to enrich the program (between 2 and 3 in the first year of the Master’s program over the past three years—from Morocco, Vietnam, Peru, Mali, etc.).
+These students generally continue on to the second year of the Master’s program.

-Admission to the Master M.T.S. program is subject to review of an application file, which is evaluated based on the applicant's bachelor's degree results, the richness and diversity of their experience in the field of sports services and tourism, their mastery of communication tools (languages, IT), and above all, their clear career plans in the field of sports tourism.
+Admission to the M.T.S.
+Master’s program is subject to a review of the applicant’s file, which assesses the applicant’s undergraduate GPA, the breadth and diversity of their experience in the field of sports services and tourism, their proficiency in communication tools (languages, computer skills), and, above all, a clearly defined career plan firmly rooted in the field of sports tourism.

-- Number of places in Master 1: 25
+- Number of spots in the Master 1 program: 25

-- Number of places in Master 2: 20
+- Number of spots in the Master 2 program: 20